Some features and elements may not work while performing updates on this website

 - Color vision loss

 There is no pain associated with diabetic retinopathy to signal any issues.
 If not controlled, retinopathy continues.
 It can cause retinal detachment and macular edema, two other serious conditions threatening vision.
 Again, there are often NO signs or symptoms until more advanced stages.
 A person with diabetes can do their part to control their blood sugar level.
 Following the physician’s medication plan and diet and exercise recommendations can help slow the progression of diabetic retinopathy.
+Retinal Detachment

 Scar tissues caused by the breaking and forming of blood vessels in advanced retinopathy can lead to a retinal detachment in which the retina pulls away from the underlying tissue.
 This medical emergency must be treated immediately as it can lead to permanent vision loss.
 Signs of a retinal detachment include a sudden onset of floaters or flashes in the vision.
+Diabetic Macular Edema (DME)

-While vision loss from diabetic retinopathy and DME often can’t be restored, with early detection, there are some preventative treatments available.
+Diabetic macular edema occurs when the macula, a part of the retina responsible for clear central vision, becomes full of fluid (edema).
+It is a complication of diabetic retinopathy that occurs in about half of patients and causes vision loss.
+Treatment for Diabetic Retinopathy and Diabetic Macular Edema: While vision loss from diabetic retinopathy and DME often can’t be restored, with early detection, there are some preventative treatments available.
 Proliferative diabetic retinopathy (when the blood vessels begin to grow abnormally) can be treated by laser surgery, injections, or a procedure called vitrectomy, in which the vitreous gel in the center of the eye is removed and replaced.
 This will treat bleeding caused by ruptured blood vessels.
 DME can be treated with injection therapy, laser surgery, or corticosteroids.

-The best way to prevent vision loss from diabetic eye disease is early detection and treatment.
+Prevention of Vision Loss from Diabetes: The best way to prevent vision loss from diabetic eye disease is early detection and treatment.
 Since there may be no symptoms in the early stages, regular diabetic eye exams are critical for early diagnosis.
 In fact, diabetics are now sometimes monitored by their health insurance to see if they are getting regular eye exams, and premium rates can be affected by how regularly the patients get their eyes checked.
 Keeping diabetes under control through exercise, diet, medication, and regular screenings will help to reduce the chances of vision loss and blindness from diabetes.

 Exercise Can Help Vision